c-o-pr/ddrescue-helper/README.md

 **Documentation**

 - [ ] XXX After cloning a drive or partition, the duplicates are distinguished only be /dev/ entry.
-The /dev/ entries for the partitions are likely to be reenumerated if the drive is disconnected (e.g, USB) and the drive entry may be as other devices come and go.
+The /dev/ entries for the partitions are likely to be re-enumerated if the drive is disconnected (e.g, USB) and the drive entry may be as other devices come and go.
 When mounting remove the fstab entry only if it includes the /dev/ entry as well as the UUID.
-- [ ] XXX Explain the importance of unmount.
+- [ ] XXX Explain the importance of unmount and hazards of remount.
 - [ ] ADD Explanation of the ESP
 - [ ] ADD basics of ddrescue, and device specification, inc. hazards
 - [ ] XXX Device id in OS may change between runs (doc)